robberthalff/robberthalff/content/blog/adding_flutter_examples_to_hugo.md

 }
 ```
 This css will have to be loaded in the header of your site.
-In the case of my theme this can be found in `header.html`.
+For the theme I'm currently using this can be found in `header.html`.

 Add something like the following to load the css: